TickTeam/guide-tt/how_to_import_data_from_other_apps.md

 3.Select “Settings” > Click “Backup” in the left panel.

-TickTick allows you to import tasks from other to-do apps such as Astrid, Wunderlist, Toodledo, etc.
+TickTick allows you to import tasks from other to-do apps such as Wunderlist, Astrid, Toodledo, ical etc.

 ![](../images/web2-importother.png)